Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/system-design-example-with-HSDP/README.md

 1. Connect the SmartLynq+ using either Ethernet or USB.
     * **Using Ethernet:** Connect an Ethernet cable between Ethernet port on the SmartLynq+ and your local area network.
     * **Using USB:** Connect the provided USB cable between the USB port on the SmartLynq+ and your PC.
-1. Connect the provided power adapter to the SmartLynq+ and power on the VCK190/VMK180.
+1. Connect the provided power adapter to the SmartLynq+ and power on the VCK190/VMK180 board.
 1. Once the SmartLynq+ finishes booting up an IP address will appear on the screen under either `eth0` or `usb0`.
 This will be the IP address used to connect to the SmartLynq+ in both the Ethernet and USB use case.
     * _If using Ethernet the SmartLynq+ will acquire an IP address from a DHCP server found on the network.
 If using USB the USB port will have a fixed IP of `10.0.0.2`._
 1. Copy the Linux download scripts from the design package `<design-package>/smartlynq_plus/xsdb`.

-This script will configure the Versal device and load the Linux images built in the prior steps using either JTAG or HSDP.
-1. SSH instructions.
+### Using The SmartLynq+ as a Serial Terminal

+The SmartLynq+ can also be used as a serial terminal to remotely view serial terminal output.
+This feature can be useful when physical access to the remote setup is not available.

+1. Using an SSH client such as `PuTTY` on Windows or `ssh` on Unix based systems, connect to the IP address shown on the SmartLynq+ display.
+    * Username: `xilinx`
+    * Password: `xilinx`
+1. SmartLynq+ comes with the `minicom` application pre-installed, which can be used to connect to a serial terminal.
+To connect to the VCK190/VMK180 serial terminal output do the following:
+    * `sudo minicom --device /dev/ttyUSB1`

+### Booting Linux Images over JTAG or HSDP
 1. To load the Linux images, do one of the following:
     * **To use HSDP** `xsdb linux_download.tcl <smartlynq+ ip> images/linux HSDP`.
         * This will first load `BOOT.BIN` using JTAG after which an HSDP link will be auto-negotiated and the rest of the boot images will be loaded using HSDP, offering a substantial speed increase compared to JTAG.